August 24, 2022 Important News regarding students loans benefits: See left hand menu "New News."

 Is there a deadline for me to submit the verification documents?

-Based on your enrollment in classes, you will be assessed charges in mid-November and the bill will be due in early December.
+Based on your enrollment in classes, you will be assessed Fall charges in July and the bill will be due in early August.
 To view your bill, please visit your Student Self Service (PeopleSoft-Student Systems) under "Account Activity" to view all charges and fees.
 To view your "Balance Due" and "Pending Financial Aid," click on "Account Inquiry."
 You can contact the Cashier's Office at (707) 654-1031 for further questions regarding your bill.

-Students are charged tuition and fees and room and board (if living on campus).
+Students are charged tuition and fees and room and board.
 All financial aid is divided, half for fall and half for spring.
 Your financial aid disbursement will credit your Student Account and apply towards any charges you have incurred for the term.
 If you have more charges than financial aid, you will need to pay the difference.
 If you have more aid than charges, you will get a refund.

 If you or your family has unusual circumstances (such as loss of employment, loss of benefits, death, or divorce), let us know!
-If your family‘s circumstances have changed from the tax year 2018, we may be able to take that into consideration when determining eligibility for aid.
-You may be asked to document the changes, but we can help you along the way.
+If your family circumstances have changed from the tax year 2020, we may be able to take that into consideration when determining eligibility for aid.
+You will be asked to document the changes, but we can help you along the way.
 View the Parent Income Appeal form (PDF) or the Student Income Appeal form (PDF).

 Student loans are available each year but there are time-based limitations to the loans.
 You must accept the loans at least three weeks before the end of the semester as it is a multi-step process for the Financial Aid Office to disburse loans.
 We cannot pay the loans once the academic year (end of the spring term) has ended.